acss-io/atomizer/docs/guides/custom-classes.md

 For styles that support multiple values, a rule can define multiple argument `objects` in its arguments `array`.
 Each `object` mapping to a separate style token value.

 In the example below, the `arguments` array takes two `objects` (they are the same in this example but that is not a requirement).
-The `styles.key` property defines the CSS property name and the value as tokens (e.g., `$0 $1`) that will be replaced by the corresponding argument object index.
+The `styles.key` property defines the CSS property name and the value as tokens (e.g., `$0 $1`); the corresponding argument object index will replace that.

-In other words, the first object in the array will replace the `$0` token, the second object will replace the `$1` token and so on.
+In other words, the first object in the array will replace the `$0` token, the second object will replace the `$1` token, and so on.

 ```js
 {